-As I continue my discussion on building a strong Immune system, I thought I’d take some time to explain what our Immune system is and how it works.
+I am continuing my discussion on building a strong Immune system and I’d like to take some time to explain what our Immune system is and how it works.

 Think of your Immune system as the “police” of your body.
 It is there to protect you from any invader that might be trying to take over your health and well-being.
 It’s there to stop the germs, bacteria, and killer cells from starting to take control.
 Bottom line our Immune system is trying to protect us from getting sick.

-For me when I look at the intricacies of our body, I am amazed.
-It causes me to pause when I realize how our body is made up of a network of tissues, organs and cells that work like a symphony to keep us alive and well.
+I am amazed when I look at the intricacies of our body.
+It have to take a pause when I realize how our body is made up of a network of tissues, organs and cells that work like a symphony to keep us alive and well.

 When our body is attacked by invaders or infectious organisms, our Immune system goes on the attack to halt these organisms that are trying to latch on and cause an illness or a disease.
 Our Immune system involves different organs and are strategically placed in our body.

 For example, our Tonsils and Thymus are there to attack what may come in through our respiratory system.
 Our Thymus will make white blood cells (WBCs) that we call T Lymphocytes that will help fight off an infection.
 Our Tonsils will stop germs entering our body through our mouth and nose.
 They too contain a lot of white blood cells.